OptSolution/tikz-tool/readme.md

 ## Note
 - Maybe you need some time to download resource when you run the tool at the first time.
-- There are many latex tikz features are not surpport
+- Not all Tikz commands are available, recommended for temporary use only

 ## Screenshot
 ![window](./screenshot/window.png)